showell/elm-py/README.md

 ### Testing

-I have automated tests in [test.py](https://github.com/showell/elm-py/blob/master/test.py).
+I have automated tests in [test.py](https://github.com/showell/elm-py/blob/master/tests/test.py).

-You should also check out [metaElm.py](https://github.com/showell/elm-py/blob/master/metaElm.py), which tests Python code that was actually generated from Elm!
+You should also check out [testMetaElm.py](https://github.com/showell/elm-py/blob/master/tests/testMetaElm.py), which tests Python code that was actually generated from Elm!

 (It actually came from [meta-elm](https://github.com/showell/meta-elm), not elm-in-elm, but it demonstrates a similar idea.)

+To run the tests, set `PYTHONPATH=../src`.

 ### Prior art